enthusi/zmk64_fix/README.md

 The `pickupObject` is only carried out for actors that are not Annie (`VAR_EGO != 2`), which looks like a very human error of block hierarchy.
 Note, that this text form of the script is not the original scripting language but a decompilation from [SCUMM-Decompilation-Archive](https://github.com/EricOakford/SCUMM-Decompilation-Archive).
+You may want to refer to [*The Mansion – Technical Aspects*](https://www.pagetable.com/?p=603) for details on the C64 scripts.

 Working script of V2:
 ```js